Henrietta's Story: Diagnosed with Ovarian Cancer, Without Ovaries

 September is Ovarian Cancer Awareness Month

-The American Cancer Society estimates that more than 22,440 women will be diagnosed with ovarian cancer in 2017.
-It is the fifth leading cause of cancer deaths in the U.S.
+The American Cancer Society estimates that there will be approximately 22,240 new cases of ovarian cancer diagnosed and 14,070 ovarian cancer deaths in the United States in 2018.
+It is the fifth leading cause of cancer deaths among women in the U.S.

 Symptoms of ovarian cancer are often hard to detect.
 It often develops in more mature women and is more common in Caucasian women.